R-M-D-R/epidemic-simulator/README.md

 # Epidemic Simulator

+How does an infectious disease spread through a population?

-This simulates the spread of an infectious disease.
-To do this, we use bouncing balls to model people moving around.
-If an infected ball collides with a healthy ball, the healthy ball will become sick.
-The user can alter four variables to see what happens in the simulation:
+This project simulates the spread of a disease using bouncing balls to represent people.
+When an infected ball collides with a healthy one, the healthy individual becomes sick.
+The simulation allows users to experiment with key variables and observe how small changes affect the course of an outbreak.

--the disease's incubation period (this is the period of time from when a healthy person contracts the disease but exhibits no symptoms--and is contagious!)

--for how long someone is sick

--the mortality rate of the disease (this will be a percent)

--the population size (the default is 100 people)

-The information from the model is presented at the top of the screen as a type of stacked area chart.
-The height of the chart represents 100% of the people, and the different colors represent the proportions of the population (sick, healthy, recovered, dead).
-Hover your mouse over the chart to obtain more accurate information!
+The simulation visualizes the population over time using a stacked area chart.
+The chart’s height represents 100% of the population, and the colors indicate the proportions of healthy, sick, recovered, and deceased individuals.
+Hover over the chart to see detailed population statistics at any moment.

-Enjoy!

--Robin
+## Motivation

+I wanted to create a visual, interactive model to explore disease dynamics.
+This project helps demonstrate how contagiousness, illness duration, mortality, and population size influence outbreaks — all without relying on abstract equations alone.

+## Features

+- Adjustable incubation period (infected but asymptomatic and contagious)
+- Configurable infection duration
+- Settable mortality rate
+- Variable population size (default: 100 people)
+- Real-time visualization with stacked area chart showing healthy, sick, recovered, and deceased proportions

+### Technologies

+- Python
+- Pygame

+Project Structure